Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Naming your loved ones as beneficiaries on your life insurance policy keeps politics from affecting your payout.
 Otherwise, the money from your insurance policy could go to your estate, making it difficult for your partner or spouse to receive it, especially if you die without a will.

-How are life insurance premiums decided?
+How are life insurance premiums decided for couples?